lurchmath/lde/docs/phase5-interpretation.md

 ## Adding security

-One of the policies by which interpretation function must abide is that no `InputStructure` may call `markDirty()` in any `InputStructure` whose interpretation has already begun.
+One of the policies by which interpretation functions must abide is that no `InputStructure` may call `markDirty()` in any `InputStructure` whose interpretation has already begun.
 We introduce policing for that policy here, to prevent infinite loops in interpretation.